 So, if you want restoration, all you need to do is genuinely repent of your backsliding and the Lord will fully restore you stronger than ever before and heal your backsliding as He promised in Jeremiah 3:22.

 If the Holy Spirit is truly a part of a believer’s life, he will never leave that life.
-However, if one chooses to withdraw himself from the church and return to his old life, the Holy Spirit will no longer be able to dwell within that life.
+However, if one chooses to withdraw from the church and return to his old life, the Holy Spirit will no longer be able to dwell within that life.
 While that is certainly sad news, it is not at all earth-shattering.
-I hope this post answered your question.
+I hope this post answers your question.
 Feel free to comment below on what you have read or if you have further questions.
 Stay blessed and don’t forget to share.

 - How To Stop Being A Lukewarm Christian [In 7 Steps].